swedenconnect/technical-framework/04 - Attribute Specification for the Swedish eID Framework.md

 how the `prid` and `pridPersistence` attributes are generated and how they should be processed.

-<a name="the-personalidentitynumberbinding-attribute"></a>
+<a name="the-mappedpersonalidentitynumber-and-personalidentitynumberbinding-attribute"></a>
 #### 3.3.2.
-The personalIdentityNumberBinding Attribute
+The mappedPersonalIdentityNumber and personalIdentityNumberBinding Attributes

-When an authentication for a natural person is performed against the eIDAS Framework the `personalIdentityNumber` attribute (Swedish “personnummer” or “samordningsnummer”) MAY be included in the assertion being delivered to the requesting Service Provider.
-The member state eIDAS node does not provide this attribute, but instead the assertion may be extended by the Swedish eIDAS connector, that in some cases knows how to map from the eIDAS attributes to a `personalIdentityNumber` attribute.
+When an authentication for a natural person is performed against theeIDAS Framework the Swedish eIDAS connector may attempt to perform a mapping of the received eIDAS identity to a Swedish civic registration number.
+If such a mapping is performed and is successful, the assertion is extended with a `mappedPersonalIdentityNumber` attribute holding the "mapped" Swedish civic registration number ("personnummer" or "samordningsnummer").

-This binding can be performed using a number of different processes, where some are considered to be strong and where others only may be a “good guess”.
-Therefore, an eIDAS connector that extends an assertion with a `personalIdentityNumber` attribute MUST also include the `personalIdentityNumberBinding` attribute.
-This attribute contains a value that is an URI that identifies the process that was used to link a set of eIDAS attributes to a `personalIdentityNumber` attribute.
+This mapping, or binding, can be performed using a number of different processes, where some are considered to be strong and where others only may be a “good guess” or even supplied by the user.
+Therefore, an eIDAS connector that extends an assertion with a `mappedPersonalIdentityNumber` attribute MUST also include the `personalIdentityNumberBinding` attribute.
+This attribute contains a value that is an URI that identifies the process that was used to link a set of eIDAS attributes to a `mappedPersonalIdentityNumber` attribute.

+If this binding is acceptable for a Service Provider processing an assertion (containing the `mappedPersonalIdentityNumber` attribute), the Service Provider MAY treat the contents of the `mappedPersonalIdentityNumber` attribute as it would have received the `personalIdentityNumber` attribute, otherwise the Service Provider SHOULD NOT use the identity found in the `mappedPersonalIdentityNumber` attribute to login the user.

 This specification does not specify any defined URI identifiers that may be included in this attribute.
 Such URI identifiers will be specified in documents specifying appropriate binding mechanisms.

+> **Note**: The reason that an ordinary `personalIdentityNumber` attribute is not used to represent a mapped civic registration number is that it is essential that the consuming entity always verifies that the binding process under which the mapping was performed is acceptable, before proceeding with the authentication process.

 <a name="conversion-of-eidas-attributes"></a>
 #### 3.3.3.
 Conversion of eIDAS Attributes